T-PAL-Developer/Flutter_iOS_Android_Web_Weather_app/README.md

 ## Description

-Weather app, use live weather data in the current location of the device as well as the weather for any city.
+Weather app, based on live weather data in the current location of the device as well as the weather for any city.
 Application use API OpenWeatherMap. <br>

 You can find here: